throwrocks/throwrocks.github.io/fm-invoices/02-restfm.markdown

 [Install on MacOSx](http://www.restfm.com/restfm-manual/install/quick-install-apple-os-x)

-Continue once you complete the installation and the RESTfm report page indicates no errors.
+Once you complete the installation and the RESTfm report page indicates no errors you can continue with the tutorial.

 #### Create an API Key